fasrc/helmod/doc/INSTALL.md

 ```

 This makes available some scripts such as `fasrcsw-rpm` and `fasrcsw-rpmbuild-*` which are very thin wrappers around the normal programs and just add some default options.
-Use the rpm one to initialize the rpm database used exclusively for fasrcsw:
+Use the rpm one to initialize the rpm database used exclusively for HeLmod:

 ``` bash
 fasrcsw-rpm --initdb